-The right side is greater.
+The left side is smaller.

 In an equation, the two expressions on either side of the equals sign must be equivalent for the equation to be true.
 An inequality is a number sentence where the two expressions do not have to be equivalent.